-Keep Your Valuables and Personal Information Safe When You Open Your Home to Potential Buyers
+Keep Your Valuables and Personal Info Safe When Potential Home Buyers Come to Check It Out

 Do you know which things you should safeguard the most when you place your home on the market?

-When we're selling our homes, we pay so much attention to cleaning the counters and floors, painting the walls, and baking cookies.
-If you have a good Realtor, you'll know to expect that potential buyers will be checking out much more than that!
+When we sell our homes, we pay so much attention to cleaning the counters and floors, painting the walls, and baking cookies.
+If you have a good Realtor, you'll know that potential buyers will be checking out much more than that!
 They won't just look around.
 They'll also be opening drawers and going places you wouldn't ordinarily expect.
-For this reason, it's important to take a few precautions.
+So it's important to take a few security precautions.

 Prescription Drugs are a prime target